-To help with the transition, we’ve compiled our top working from home tips to ensure that every day professional life can continue as normal.
+To help with the transition, we’ve compiled our top working from home tips to ensure that daily professional life continues as usual.

 1. Maintain a routine

-Humans are creatures of habit, so it’s important to try and maintain a routine to make each day feel like a ‘normal’ working day.
-This can include starting the day with a (home-based) workout routine, make a nutritious breakfast, get dressed; by continuing with everyday habits, working from home won’t feel so different to working in the office/ at school after a while.
+Humans are creatures of habit, so it’s essential to try and maintain a routine to make each day feel like a ‘normal’ working day.
+These routines can include starting the day with a (home-based) workout routine, making a nutritious breakfast, getting dressed; by continuing with everyday habits, working from home won’t feel so different to working in the office/ at school after a while.

 2. Establish your space